directus-labs/guest-authoring/directus-studio/index.md

 :::
 ```

-2. Define the Fields:
-   - `customer_name` and `customer_email`: The data type is `text`.
-This allow you to identify the customer.
-   - `issue_type` (dropdown): Define lists like 'Billing', 'Technical Issue', 'General Inquiry', etc.
-   - `description` (Text Field): Detailed description of the issue.
-   - `status` (Dropdown): Options like 'Open', 'In Progress', 'Resolved'.
-   - `created_at` (Date Field): Automatically captures the ticket submission time.
-   - `assigned_to` (ManyToOne, selecting the support agent collection): this is used by the admin to assign the ticket to a support agent.
-This means many tickets can be assigned to one support agent.
-This field will only be visible to the admin.

 **:bulb: Note**:
 Make sure to check the "required" option for critical fields like customer_email and issue_type to prevent incomplete submissions.

 ![fields and layout of a sample support ticket form](schema.png)

-Ensure each field is correctly set up for its purpose, especially concerning data types, placeholder where necessary, and default values.

-## Designing the Ticket_message Schema
+## Create the Ticket_message Collection

+The support ticket collection is useful for managing the support request from customers.
+Create a `support_ticket` collection and add the following fields:

-The message schema is useful for follow-up messages between an assigned support agent and the customer.
-Below are the few fields to include in the `agent` schema:
+The message collection is useful for follow-up messages between an assigned support agent and the customer.
+Create a `ticket_message` collection and add the following fields:

-1. Create a New Collection: Name it `ticket_message`.
-Rename the `id` to `message-id` which will be your primary key and change the type to `uuid`.
-2. Add the `date_created` and `user_created` field before clicking next.
-3. Create a new field, `ticket_message`, this field will be for adding messages to the ticket for communication and follow-up.
-4. Create a new field, `relationship` the field type will be `many-to-one`.
-The related collection will be `support_tickets`, choose `ticket_id` in the dropdown.
-This will allow you to select which ticket the message is meant for.
-5. Configure the access to this collection to be visible to only admin.
-Save your chnages.
+- `message-id`, primary key, type: UID.
+- `date_created` type: datetime.
+- `date_updated` type: datetime.
+- `user_created` many-to-one to `directus_users` (id)
+- `user_updated` many-to-one to `directus_users` (id)
+- `message` type: textarea
+- `relationship` many-to-one to `support_tickets` (ticket_id)

-Following all the above listed steps, you will have three collections by now.
+> Following all the above listed steps, you will have three collections by now.
 The collection for the ticket_submission, agents, and ticket message.
 All linked together.

 ## Implementing the communication flow

 This section highlight the communication flow of your support ticket system between customers and support agents:

 **For Customers:**

 - Customers submit tickets through a Directus form, detailing their issue or inquiry.
 - They can view the status of their submitted tickets.
 - Access to a direct message with the support agent handling their case.

 **For Support Agents:**

 - Agents can view incoming tickets assigned to them.
 - They update ticket statuses (e.g., from Open to In Progress to Resolved) and communicate directly with customers through the ticket's messaging system.

 **For Admin:**

 - Admin can view incoming tickets and assign the ticket to an available agent (sales, support) to act on them.
 - Admin can update ticket statuses (e.g., from Open to In Progress to Resolved) and communicate directly with customers through the ticket's messaging system.